adobeio/adobeio-documentation/events/intro/webhook_docs_intro.md

 8ec8d794-e0ab-42df-9017-e3dada8e84f7
 ```

-or by responding with a JSON object, including the correct `Content-Type` header
+or by responding with a JSON object, including the correct `content-type` header:

 ```restclient
 HTTP/1.1 200 OK